Sidney Bracey

 Sidney Bracey (born Sidney Bracy; 18 December 1877 – 5 August 1942) was an Australian-born American actor.
-After a stage career in Australia, on Broadway and in Britain, he performed in more than 320 films between 1909 and 1942.
+Born into an acting family, he began a stage career in Australia, on Broadway and in Britain usually as leading men in musicals and comic operas, and in roles straight theatre, including Shakespeare plays.
+He then performed in more than 320 films between 1909 and 1942, remembered for his character roles as sometimes exasperated men in authority, such as bosses, directors, and, especially, respectable butlers.
+He also continued to perform on stage, including in vaudeville.

 Early life and stage career

 Bracey was born in Melbourne, Victoria, with the name Sidney Bracy, later changing the spelling of his last name.
 He was the son of Welsh tenor Henry Bracy and English actress Clara T. Bracy.
 His aunt was the actress and dancer Lydia Thompson.
 He was educated at Melbourne University.

 He began his stage career in Australia in the 1890s, with J. C. Williamson's comic opera companies.
 On Broadway, in 1900, he appeared as the tenor lead, Yussuf, in the first American production of The Rose of Persia at Daly's Theatre in New York.
-He then moved to England, appearing as Moreno in the Edwardian musical comedy hit The Toreador at the Gaiety Theatre, London in June 1901.
-He next joined the D'Oyly Carte Opera Company on tour in Britain, playing Terence O'Brian in The Emerald Isle from September 1901 to May 1902.
-He continued his stage career in Britain in Amorelle at London's Comedy Theatre in 1904, The Winter's Tale in 1904–05, and A Persian Princess at Queen's Theatre in 1909, and also played roles in Shakespeare plays on Broadway in 1904 and 1905.
-Back on Broadway, in 1912, he played Sir Guy of Gisborne in a revival of Reginald de Koven's Robin Hood at the New Amsterdam Theatre, followed by Rob Roy at the Liberty Theatre in 1913.
+He then moved to England, creating the role of Moreno in the Edwardian musical comedy hit The Toreador at the Gaiety Theatre, London in June 1901.
+He next joined the D'Oyly Carte Opera Company on tour in Britain, playing another leading tenor, Terence O'Brian, in The Emerald Isle from September 1901 to May 1902.
+He continued his stage career in Britain, creating the role of Lupin in Gaston Serpette's comic opera Amorelle at London's Comedy Theatre in 1904, followed by an appearance in The Winter's Tale at Broadway's Knickerbocker Theatre and Twelfth Night in 1904 to 1905.
+He created another musical role, Mustapha, in A Persian Princess at Queen's Theatre in London in 1909, Back on Broadway, in 1912, he played Sir Guy of Gisborne in a revival of Reginald de Koven's Robin Hood at the New Amsterdam Theatre, followed by Rob Roy at the Liberty Theatre in 1913.